alexkahndev/elysia-scoped-state/README.md

 # elysia-scoped-state

-A minimalist Elysia plugin that gives every visitor an isolated, in-memory state store—perfect for per-session data such as wizards, form progress, feature flags, or any transient context you don’t want shared across users.

----
+## Elysia Scoped State is a plugin that provides per-user-session server-side state management in Elysia, letting you store and retrieve data tied to individual users.
+It’s especially useful for powering stateful HTMX interactions, but can be used for any server-side data you need to persist across requests.

 ## Installation